facebook/zstd/doc/zstd_compression_format.md

 - `Predefined_Mode` : A predefined FSE distribution table is used, defined in [default distributions](#default-distributions).
           No distribution table will be present.
-- `RLE_Mode` : The table description consists of a single byte.
+- `RLE_Mode` : The table description consists of a single byte, which contain symbol's value.
-          This code will be repeated for all sequences.
+          This symbol will be used for all sequences.
-- `Repeat_Mode` : The table used in the previous `Compressed_Block` with `Number_of_Sequences > 0` will be used again,
-          or if this is the first block, table in the dictionary will be used No distribution table will be present.
-          Note that this includes `RLE_mode`, so if `Repeat_Mode` follows `RLE_Mode`, the same symbol will be repeated.
-          Note that this also includes `Predefined_Mode`.
-          If this mode is used without any previous sequence table in the frame (or [dictionary](#dictionary-format)) to repeat, this should be treated as corruption.
 - `FSE_Compressed_Mode` : standard FSE compression.
           A distribution table will be present.
           The format of this distribution table is described in [FSE Table Description](#fse-table-description).